DURATION

 Hiking

 Awake to birdsong in your cabin nestled deep in the jungle, and take a 10-minute walk through the forest to the yoga shala, roll out your mat, and say hello to the monkeys as you stretch into your (optional) morning yoga session.
 Fuel up on breakfast then set off on a hike, beginning from Kandyan forest gardens where villagers go about their daily chores.
-You will be invited to visit their houses and see how they make treacle and jaggery (sugar blocks made from palm tree nectar).
-Walk amidst scented fruit trees and spice plants before stopping to visit a nearby reforestation program.
-Finally, venture deeper into the forest and end the trek with a picnic lunch and refreshing dip in the jungle waterfalls.
+Depending on the season, you may be invited to visit their houses and see how they make treacle and jaggery (sugar blocks made from palm tree nectar).
+Walk amidst scented fruit trees and spice plants and end the trek with a picnic lunch and refreshing dip in the jungle waterfalls.
 Back at your lodge, relax for a few tranquil hours before tucking in an authentic Sri Lankan dinner, cooked in clay pots and served with a smile.

 Day 7